Soda Lime USP NF Logo

 Particle size— Screen 100 g for 5 minutes as directed, using a mechanical shaker.
 It passes completely through a No. 2 standard-mesh sieve, and not more than 2.0% passes through a No. 40 standard-mesh sieve.
 Not more than 7.0% is retained on the coarse-mesh sieve, and not more than 15.0% passes through the fine-mesh sieve designated on the label (as agreed between the buyer and the seller.

-Soda Lime ACS
+Soda Lime Analytical Reagent

 CAS Number 8006-28-8